GiovanniFerrara/my-cv/content/jobs/ergo-digital/index.md

 type: job
 ---

-- Integrating new modules to the existing application: e.g. adding a encryption-decryption service and performed a restyling of the UI.
+- Integrating new modules to the existing application: e.g. adding an encryption-decryption service and performed a restyling of the UI.
 Created a statistics dashboard with Typescript/React from scratch.
 All new modules are now released successfully in production.